gpropf/clarity/README.md

 #### Templates? ####

-There is of course the possibility of developing something akin to JSX pages for Clarity but the problem with creating a novel template language is that editors will not initially support it.
+There is of course the possibility of developing something akin to React's JSX pages for Clarity but the problem with creating a novel template language is that editors will not initially support it.
 Losing autocompletion or automatic syntax checking is a pretty high price to pay just to have your C++ code and HTML/CSS all together in one place.
 Maybe if the library gets enough mindshare that people are willing to write VSCode or Emacs extensions for it...

 ---
 ### Programming Notes ###